juxor/afaq/markdown/secH3.md

 social system is, however, marked by delegated power and centralisation it is a state and cannot be, therefore, a instrument of social liberation.
-Rather it will become, slowly but surely, _"whatever title it adopts and whatever its origin and organisation may be"_ what the state has always been, a instrument for _"oppressing and exploiting the masses, of defending the oppressors and the exploiters."_ [Malatesta, **Anarchy**, p.
+Rather it will become, slowly but surely, _"whatever title it adopts and whatever its origin and organisation may be"_ what the state has always been, an instrument for _"oppressing and exploiting the masses, of defending the oppressors and the exploiters."_ [Malatesta, **Anarchy**, p.
 23] Which, for obvious reasons, is why anarchists argue for the destruction of the state by a free federation